janvanmansum/dd-sword2/docs/index.md

 * _Internal or external_: **internal**
 * _Purpose_: delegate authentication of a client for SWORD2

-Authentication is discussed in more detail ot the [Authentication page](auth.md).
+Authentication is discussed in more detail ot the [User profiles & authentication page](auth.md).

 ### Processing